Toddlers are infamous for tantrums and other behavior issues. To encourage listening and cooperation, follow these parenting tips.By Mayo Clinic Staff

 - Encourage communication.
 Remind your child to use words to express his or her feelings.
 If your child isn't speaking yet, consider teaching him or her baby sign language to avoid frustration.

-Despite your best efforts, at some point your toddler will break the rules.
+Despite your best efforts, your toddler will break the rules.
 Ignore minor displays of anger, such as crying — but if your child hits, kicks or screams for a prolonged period, remove him or her from the situation.
-Consider using these parenting tips to encourage your child to cooperate:
+To encourage your child to cooperate, consider using these methods:

 - Natural consequences.
 Let your child see the consequences of his or her actions — as long as they're not dangerous.
 If your child throws and breaks a toy, he or she won't have the toy to play with anymore.